 The rise in popularity of psychometric testing for hiring purposes, particularly among large multinational corporations, indicates a high level of effectiveness.
-But is this method of selection really all it's asserted to be?
+But is this method of selection all it's asserted to be?

 In this article, we'll discuss the pros and cons of psychometric testing in recruitment to help you determine if it's the right fit for your business.